Elinor Glyn (1864-1943) English author, journalist and screen writer best known for Three Weeks (1907) which caused a scandal when published.

 Glyn coined the term `It' in her novel The Man and the Moment (1914) a 1920s euphemism for sex appeal of which the actress Clara Bow was the `It' girl.
 Glyn herself was a vivacious green-eyed red-head who wrote high-spirited romances that dealt with aristocracy and issues of morality in society.

 Elinor Glyn (née Sutherland) was born on 17 October 1864 in Jersey, Channel Islands, England.
 Her mother, also named Elinor, (née Saunders) (1840/41–1937) was from an Anglo-French family who had emigrated to Canada.
 Glyn's father was Douglas Sutherland, a civil engineer of Scottish descent who died when Elinor was three months old.
-Elinor's mother returned to Canada with Elinor and her two sisters in tow.
-Glyn's sister Lady Duff Gordon would be one of the survivors of the Titanic sinking and her other sister Lucy would become the famous couturier known as Lucile.
+Elinor's mother returned to Guelph, Ontario, Canada, with Elinor and her sister Lucy in tow.
+Lucy, or Lady Duff Gordon (1863-1935) would be one of the survivors of the Titanic sinking and become the famous couturier known as Lucile.

 With Glyn's mother remarried in 1871 they returned to Jersey, England when she was eight.
 The young and precocious Glyn was a voracious reader interested in French history and mythology, though she had no formal education due to her strong will and troubles with governesses.
 She would later be drawn to mysticism and romance.
 As a young girl she would take up writing and keeping a diary.
 In her teens and twenties she often travelled to the continent, gaining many young male admirers.